ocoke/Biscus/README.md

     name: 'My Project',
     // description of the blog
     description: 'This is my project',
-    // a github token without any scope, used to fetch data from github
-    githubToken: 'ghp_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx',
     // the id of the discussions category
     categoryId: 'DIC_kwDOKWmCx84CZh1q',
     // repository of the blog